-- Access to Healthcare services: Northwestern Medicine supports local service initiatives that decrease the number of residents in the Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital primary service area that indicate they lack insurance or face other financial obstacles to obtaining timely access to care.
+- Access to Healthcare services: Decrease the number of residents in the Northwestern Medicine Central DuPage and Delnor Hospital primary service area that indicate they lack insurance or face other financial obstacles to obtaining timely access to care.

-- Mental health and substance abuse: Northwestern Medicine supports local service initiatives that invest resources and working collaboratively with community alliances to promote and support mental health and substance abuse programs.
+- Mental health and substance abuse: Invest resources and work collaboratively with community alliances to promote and support mental health and substance abuse programs.

-- Chronic disease: Northwestern Medicine supports local service programs to reduce the prevalence and burden of chronic disease, in the areas of evidence-based primary interventions (disease prevention, health promotion), evidence-based secondary interventions (screenings), and evidence-based tertiary interventions (education to individuals affected by a chronic disease) in an effort to promote an optimum state of individual wellness.
+- Chronic disease: Reduce the prevalence and burden of chronic disease, related to chronic disease in the areas of evidence-based primary interventions (disease prevention, health promotion), evidenced-based secondary interventions (screenings) and evidenced-based tertiary interventions (education to individuals affected by a chronic disease in an effort to promote an optimum state of individual wellness).